lem-project/lem/README.md

 After installing lem, you can start developing in Common Lisp at once.

-That is, you can skip over writing tidy settings or installing many plugins as you do on Emacs.
+You can skip over writing tidy settings or installing many plugins as you do on Emacs.

 ## Screenshot
 ![Terminal](screenshots/terminal.png)